-Some fresh ideas that could make you more financially comfortable.
+These clever money ideas could help make you more financially comfortable.

 1. Super contribution top-up

-For most of us, those are some big numbers.
-Boosting your super early-on means there’s more time for your super fund to grow.
+For most of us, those are big numbers.
+Boosting your super early-on means there’s more time for your super savings to grow.

-Just contact your superannuation fund or advisor for advice and to learn how to transfer your 2017 tax refund into your super fund – your “future self” will thank you when you retire!
+Just contact your superannuation fund or advisor for advice and learn how to transfer your tax refund into your super fund – your “future self” will thank you when you retire!

-If you’ve been holding off on purchasing any big-ticket work related items like computers, tools and work equipment, using your 2017 tax refund could be a good option.
+If you’ve been holding off on purchasing any big-ticket work-related items like computers, tools and work equipment, using your tax refund could be a good option.

 Work related items that cost you more than $300 need to be depreciated over the “effective life” of the item.
 If you buy these items at the end of a financial year, the benefit on your next tax return will be very small.
 But if you buy the item early in the year – July or August – your depreciation calculation will cover more time and this means a bigger deduction on your next tax return.
 Your tax agent can help make that simple for you.